dimitrifrazao/iogame/README.md

 **ABOUT:**

-simple online multiplayer io game that you can play on a browser: uses nodejs, express, socket.io and typescript
+simple online multiplayer io game that you can play on a browser.<br />
+uses nodejs, express, socket.io and typescript.<br />

 **HOW TO RUN:**

-First make sure you have Node.js and npm installed.
+First make sure you have Node.js and npm installed.<br />
-Download the entire iogame depot.
+Download the entire iogame depot.<br />
-On your terminal navigate to your iogame folder and run this command to build and install any dependencies:
+On your terminal navigate to your iogame folder and run this command to build and install any dependencies:<br />
-`npm install`
+`npm install`<br />
-Then navigate to /builds and run this command to start the server:
+Then navigate to /builds and run this command to start the server:<br />
-`node app.js`
+`node app.js`<br />

-The game is served on port 2000
+The game is served on port 2000<br />
-If you're running on your local machine then just open a tab in your browser and type: localhost:2000
+If you're running on your local machine then just open a tab in your browser and type:<br />
+localhost:2000<br />

-If you have this game running on a server than just go to <ip address>:2000
+If you have this game running on a server than just go to <ip address>:2000 <br />

 **GAME INPUTS & RULES:**